Oolda/Danger_Recognition/README.md

 | Trained CNN + LSTM + Attention    |  0.9017 |     0.84 |      0.84 |       0.85 |
 | Trained CNN + Dense (No Temporal) |  0.9211 |     0.84 |      0.83 |       0.84 |

+> **Note:** “Untrained CNN” refers to the experiment where the spatial encoder was not properly pretrained before temporal modeling.
+As a result, the LSTM received weak spatial embeddings, leading to poor anomaly detection performance.
+The large performance difference between the untrained and trained variants shows the importance of CNN-based spatial feature extraction in the proposed pipeline.

 ---

 ## Updated Key Findings